 recently permitted projects and Environmental review

-The Conservancy is oftentimes the Lead Agency for Participating Special Entity projects.
+The Conservancy is often times the Lead Agency for Participating Special Entity projects.
 Being the Lead Agency means overseeing the environmental review process for all projects requiring a decision to be made at the discretion of the Conservancy's Governing Board.
-The California Environmental Quality Act (CEQA) is the environmental review process for the City, and it provides a means to inform City decision-makers about potential environmental impacts that would result from a project.
+The California Environmental Quality Act (CEQA) is the environmental review process and provides a means to inform decision-makers about potential environmental impacts that would result from a project.

-The project listed below has been approved by the Conservancy:
+The projects listed below has been approved for take coverage by the Conservancy:

-Phillips 66 Line 200 Anomaly Investigation and Repair - Winter 2020
+P66 Line 200 Anomaly Investigation and Repair - Spring 2021 Project

 2019 annual report